m0euk/RDS-Bridge/PROTOCOL-generic-iq.md

 ```

 A clean shutdown hint.
 Bridge also handles a bare socket close; sources should tolerate one too.
 (Async close
-ordering is a known hazard in Bridge — see the handover's frozen-waterfall note — so teardown must not assume a
+ordering is a known hazard, so teardown must not assume a
 `bye` arrives before `onclose`.)

 ---